koluris/pseudo-js/README.md

 ![PSeudo](https://raw.githubusercontent.com/dkoliris/pseudo/master/res/screenshot.png)

+**Important note to developers:** It's official, the usage of **"let"** and **"const"** ES6 variable declaration is slower than **"var"** about 20% overall.
+I made a new branch, and I was able to compare both products.
+I tried to be nice, but...
+Chrome isn't up to the task for now :)

 ## Completion
 Here's a list with the overall progress of the emulator, broken down in distinct hardware parts.
 Components with 0% progress are not listed.
 * `99% -> BIOS Bootstrap`